ATA Board of Directors & Staff

 Erik Schutz - President

-“I live in Norwich Vermont, but find myself riding my bike more often than not on the Ascutney Trails.
+“I live in Norwich Vermont but find myself riding my bike more often than not on the Ascutney Trails.
 Once a 14-year resident of Brownsville, VT and active volunteer in the town and on the trails, I still travel south to ride with friends.
-I ride a red Xprezzo full suspension mountain bike with an orange helmet.
-I'm not very image conscious :).
+I ride a black Spot Mayhem full suspension mountain bike.
 I'm on the Board of Directors because I'm proud of the trail system we've developed over the years and want to contribute to the vibrant trail community in Vermont.”

 Aaron Day - Director: Winter Trails Committee Chairperson